Skip to main content

 Eradicating a clothes moth problem takes more than swatting a moth or two.
 Here's how:

-• Empty wardrobes and drawers before thoroughly cleaning.
-Remove everything from the affected area so you can examine each nook and cranny - don't be tempted to cut corners.
+• Empty wardrobes and drawers before thoroughly cleaning Remove everything from the affected area so you can examine each nook and cranny – don't be tempted to cut corners.
 Use a vacuum cleaner and a damp cloth to remove eggs and larvae.
 Remember to clean gaps and joins as well as all facets of shelves and drawers - including the undersides.

-• Dispose of the vacuum cleaner contents correctly.
-Empty the contents into a bin bag immediately, tie it tightly and put in an outside bin - while it's in your home, there's still the possibility the contents could re-infest your possessions, plus a vacuum cleaner bag is the perfect environment for larvae to thrive in.
+• Dispose of the vacuum cleaner contents correctly Empty the contents into a bin bag immediately, tie it tightly and put in an outside bin – while it's in your home, there's still the possibility the contents could re-infest your possessions, plus a vacuum cleaner bag is the perfect environment for larvae to thrive in.

-• Check clothing and textiles thoroughly.
-A cursory glance isn't enough.
+• Check clothing and textiles thoroughly A cursory glance isn't enough.
 English Heritage recommends checking for clothes moths and larvae in the crevices, creases and folds of clothing, as well as behind labels.

-• Don't dry-clean items to eradicate moths.
-The chemicals aren't insecticides but also, crucially, you could end up spreading infestation to that business and beyond.
+• Don't dry-clean items to eradicate moths The chemicals aren't insecticides but also, crucially, you could end up spreading infestation to that business and beyond.

-• Put natural moth deterrents among your clothes.
-Although these aren't effective on moth larvae, Natalie Bungay says using natural repellents like cedarwood or lavender can help prevent moths from returning.
+• Put natural moth deterrents among your clothes Although these aren't effective on moth larvae, Natalie Bungay says using natural repellents like cedarwood or lavender can help prevent moths from returning.
 If you're using insecticides, keep the area ventilated and follow product guidelines on how long to wait before reusing the wardrobe or drawers.

-How to store clothes to prevent moths
+How to prevent moths

 Whether you've managed to get rid of your infestation or you're keen to stop it taking hold in the first place, here are the measures expert Natalie Bungay suggests you take:

-Use vacuum-sealed bags: Natalie says: 'These are a great option as they prevent moths from getting to the clothes'.
+• Use vacuum-sealed bags These are a great option as they prevent moths from getting to clothes.

-Use a dehumidifier: Clothes moths thrive when it's humid, so keep the air dry to deter them.
+• Use a dehumidifier Clothes moths thrive when it's humid, so keep the air dry to deter them.
 Take a look at our best dehumidifiers guide to help you get the humidity right, especially in storage areas.

-Regularly disturb the moths: English Heritage recommends taking out the clothes you have hanging in your wardrobe and shaking them at least once a month because 'moths hate being disturbed'.
+• Regularly disturb the moths English Heritage recommends taking out the clothes you have hanging in your wardrobe and shaking them at least once a month because 'moths hate being disturbed'.
 Keep wardrobes ventilated, too, simply by keeping the doors ajar.

-For longer-term storage (like in self-storage), consider using mothballs or cedarwood to deter moths, store in airtight containers/bags and regularly check the condition of your stored items.
+For longer-term storage (like self-storage), consider using mothballs or cedarwood to deter moths, store in airtight containers/bags and regularly check the condition of your stored items.

 Also, be extra vigilant if you're buying second-hand, vintage or antique objects - from clothes, curtains, bedding and furniture to old luggage, inspect before buying or bringing them into your home and wash thoroughly (the hotter the better) or give them a stint in the freezer before storing.

-'Can I use old-fashioned mothballs?'
+Can I use old-fashioned mothballs?

 These white, pungent-smelling crystalline balls were widely used to kill moths (including their larvae and eggs) by placing them in clothes storage or among clothing and textiles.